-These Snow Capped Gingersnaps are the perfect Christmas cookies!
+These Snow Capped Gingersnaps are the perfect holiday cookies!
 Chewy gingerbread cookies dipped in white chocolate and topped with crystallized ginger.

 Of course, you have to love gingerbread to love these cookies, and I do.
 My Gingerbread Cake is also a holiday favourite.
 Something warm and comforting about those spices and that molasses flavour.
 I just can’t get enough.

-I adapted this recipe from an old Betty Crocker Christmas cookbook that I dug out of storage.
-I love holiday cookbooks, especially ones from the 80’s and 90’s and am so glad I kept this one!
+I adapted this gingerbread cookie recipe from an old Betty Crocker Christmas cookbook that I dug out of storage.
+I love holiday cookbooks, especially ones from the 80’s and 90’s and am so glad I kept this one!!

-You know what’s not awesome though?
+You know what’s not awesome?
 Spending $15 on white chocolate (which I don’t even like) and making TWO trips to the grocery store because it manages to seize TWICE when melting.
 No joke.